Master of Social Work

 “The purpose of the social work profession is to promote human and community well-being.
 Guided by a person-in-environment framework, a global perspective, respect for human diversity, and knowledge based on scientific inquiry, the purpose of social work is actualized through its quest for social, racial, economic, and environmental justice, the creation of conditions that facilitate the realization of human rights, the elimination of poverty, and the enhancement of life for all persons, locally and globally.
 To fully realize our commitment to social justice, social workers must engage in anti-racist, culturally responsive social work practice at the individual, family, group, organizational, community, research, and policy levels, informed by the theories and voices of those who have been marginalized.
 In an ever-shifting social and environmental context, social work is agile, responsive, and generative.

-Social work education at the baccalaureate, master’s, and doctoral levels shapes the profession’s future through the education of competent professionals, the generation of knowledge, the promotion of evidence-informed practice through scientific inquiry, and the exercise of leadership.
-Social work education prepares competent policy practitioners to develop socially responsible policy, address the policy implications of their work, and implement strategies that result in a more engaged public and better educated policymakers to address inequalities and inequities.
+Social work education at the baccalaureate, master’s, and doctoral levels shapes the profession’s future through the education of competent professionals, the generation of knowledge, the promotion of research-informed practice through scientific inquiry, and the exercise of leadership.
+Social work education prepares competent policy practitioners to develop socially responsible policy, address the policy implications of their work, and implement strategies that result in a more engaged public and better-educated policymakers to address inequalities and inequities.

-Professional social workers are found in a wide variety of settings including schools, hospitals, mental health clinics, senior centers, elected office, private practices, prisons, military, corporations, and in numerous public and private agencies that serve individuals and families in need.
+Professional social workers are found in a wide variety of settings, including schools, hospitals, mental health clinics, senior centers, elected offices, private practices, prisons, military, corporations, and in numerous public and private agencies that serve individuals and families in need.
 They often specialize in one or more of the following practice areas:

-• Alcohol and drug abuse, addictions, substance abuse treatment centers
+• Addictions & Substance Use Treatment (alcohol and drug abuse, addiction recovery, substance abuse treatment centers)

 • Psychiatric Social Work (mental health centers, medical hospitals, psychiatric hospitals)

-• Trauma and Violence (combat, sexual violence, human trafficking, refugee, natural disaster)
+• Trauma & Violence Response (combat trauma, sexual violence, human trafficking, refugee support, natural disaster relief)

 Important Information about this program: